SumoLogic/sumologic-documentation/docs/manage/data-forwarding/amazon-s3-bucket.md

 Where:

-* `start_epoch` is the epoch time representing the parsed message time of the first message contained within the file
+* `start_epoch` is the epoch time representing the parsed message time of the first message contained within the file.
 * `end_epoch` is the epoch time representing the parsed message time of the last message contained within the file.
-* `objectid` is a unique ID for the file object, which is generated by Sumo at creation time.
+* `objectid` is a unique ID for the file object, which is generated by Sumo Logic at creation time.

 ## Configure an S3 data forwarding destination